kammitama5/kammitama5.github.io/_posts/2017-8-16-Wednesday-August-16th.md

 - It's Freddy!!!
 Wut?
 Yes, the lovable dog at Googs!
   If you ever see him, be sure to say hi!
+  He was so happy to see me, he licked my face! :)

 <img src="/images/cloudla/cloudla_005.png" width="500">